OverPowered-Network/ow2-scrimtime-ws/README.md

 Connect to the WebSocket and send the message `START` The server will now look for the newest file in the directory and start watching for file changes.
+You can also send a `STOP` message to tell the server to stop watching the file

 Data structure will look like